maufadel/sw-energy-benchmark/README.md

 3. Simply run: `./run_benchmark.sh config-v2.yaml 2>&1 | tee -a run_benchmark-config-v2-<GPU-NAME>.txt`
    The txt file will contain all the logging outputs.
 For a first run, it will be created.
 If you cancel the script in between and execute it again it will resume and continue to append to the file.

+You can choose the model(s) you want to run, rate of requests for the server scenario, number of iterations, and other settings by modifying the file config-v2.yaml.

 ## How to use (SLURM cluster)

 The SLURM workflow has two main components: